Rony (footballer)

-Ronielson da Silva Barbosa (born 11 May 1995), commonly known as Rony, is a Brazilian footballer who plays as a forward for Atlético Mineiro.
+Ronielson da Silva Barbosa (born 11 May 1995), commonly known as Rony, is a Brazilian footballer who plays for Santos.
+Mainly a forward, he can also play as a winger.

 Club career

 Remo

 Born in Vila Quadros, the rural part of the city of Magalhães Barata, in the state of Pará, Rony began his career with the youth sides of Remo.
 Released by the club in 2013, his contract was still registered in the BID (CBF's registration system), which led to the club recalling him to play in the 2014 Copa São Paulo de Futebol Júnior; at that time, he was working as a motorcycle courier.

 Rony was promoted to the first team of Remo after the Copinha, and made his senior debut on 26 March 2024; after coming on as a substitute for Leandrão, he scored the equalizer in a 1–1 Campeonato Paraense home draw against São Francisco-PA.
 He would feature regularly in the year, scoring two further goals in the 2014 Campeonato Paraense as the club lifted the trophy.